kstenerud/concise-encoding/ce-structure.md

 Invisible Objects
 -----------------

-Invisible objects are "invisible" to the structure of the document (they have no semantic relevance and could be removed without affecting the structure or data of the document).
+Invisible objects are "invisible" to the structure of the document (they have no semantic relevance, and could be removed without affecting the document's structure or data).
 They provide utility functionality for convenience when building a document.

 Invisible objects may not be available in both text and binary formats.